prog4biol/pfb2019/problemsets/Python_04_problemset.md

 7. Sort the elements of the above list, then iterate through each element using a `for` loop and:
    - Print each element.
    - Calculate two cumulative sums, one of all the even values and one of all the odd values.
-   - Print the only the final two sums.
+   - Print only the final two sums.
 The output from your script should be:

    ```
    Sum of even numbers: 150